sigstore/docs/content/en/cosign/overview.md

 ```
 ## SCM Integration

 Cosign integrates natively with source code management (SCM) systems like GitHub and GitLab.
-You can use the official [GitHub Actions Cosign installer](https://github.com/marketplace/actions/cosign-installer) or use cosign to generate and work safely with [SCM secrets](/cosign/git_support/) with native API integration.
+You can use the official [GitHub Actions Cosign installer](https://github.com/marketplace/actions/cosign-installer) or use Cosign to generate and work safely with [SCM secrets](/cosign/git_support/) with native API integration.

 ## Attestations